 Data Compatibility Defined

-Data Compatibility is a very innovative enhancement to established data design and management methods.
-These enhanced methods focus on creating and maintaining directly interoperable datasets.
-Directly interoperable datasets are modular plug-and-play datasets that can be blended directly, without data transformations, on-demand, to dynamically create an analytics-ready consolidated dataset.
+Data Compatibility is a set of very innovative enhancements to established data design and management methods.
+These enhanced methods focus on creating and maintaining Data Compatibility Standards, Universally Interoperable Datasets, and Modular Data Fabrics.

-Utilizing superior data design methods, compatible datasets are full-featured simply by design.
-These analytics-ready modular plug-and-play datasets provide all the data functionality of conventional disparate datasets without the ridiculous amount of time, effort, and money needed to make disparate datasets more useful to the business.
-But, beyond current data functionality, compatible datasets provide opportunities not even conceived of with disparate datasets.
+Utilizing superior data design methods, in the form of Compatible Data Modeling, along with Object-Oriented Data Management methods, Universally Interoperable Datasets are full-featured simply by design.
+These analytics- and AI/ML-ready, modular, plug-and-play datasets provide all the data functionality of conventional, disparate datasets without the ridiculous time, effort, and money required to make them more useful to the business.
+But beyond current data functionality, compatible datasets offer opportunities not even conceivable with disparate datasets.

 Data Compatibility Defined